-I am an Assistant Professor in the School of Plant and Environmental Sciences.
+I am an Associate Professor in the School of Plant and Environmental Sciences.
 My research focuses on identifying and quantifying interactions between water, soil, and plant communities.
 This effort includes a combination of field work, laboratory analysis, and modeling.
 I foster active collaboration across disciplines, working on topics which span soil science, ecology, engineering, agriculture, and urban systems.

 - Soil Hydrology